-Even though Jimmy had one eye, due to physical abuse from his former person, it didn’t seem that the dog had brought any of his baggage into his relationship with Shirley.
+Even though Jimmy had one eye due to physical abuse from his former person, it didn't seem the dog had brought any of his baggage into his relationship with Shirley.
 He was happy in his new home, but he felt purposeless.
 Jimmy needed a job.

-Jimmy also hadn’t developed a spiritual connection - a comfortable trust and surrender to a higher Self or Source.
-He felt lost and small without Shirley, in the same way we might feel separated and alone when we forget to step out of our pilot’s seat and allow ourselves to operate in the expansion of the Divine within.
-Shirley had become Jimmy’s source and entire world.
+Jimmy also hadn't developed a spiritual connection - a comfortable trust and surrender to a higher Self or Source.
+He felt lost and small without Shirley; in the same way, we might feel vulnerably alone when we forget to operate in the expansion of Divine guidance.
+Shirley had become Jimmy's source and the entire world.
 Jimmy needed to build his own identity.
 And I needed to peel the layers to learn what Shirley had done to create such dependence in their relationship.

-Scanning downward, I felt a blockage in Jimmy’s heart center.
-Not just when left alone, but also in general, Jimmy was either grieving, lonely or very unhappy.
-However, he had high, healthy self esteem with the potential of growing into a confident, powerful individual.
+Scanning downward, I felt a blockage in Jimmy's heart center.
+Not just when left alone but also in general, Jimmy was either grieving, lonely, or very unhappy.
+However, he had high, healthy self-esteem and the potential to grow into a confident, assertive individual.
 In addition, there was a blockage in his lower energy centers.
-Jimmy felt bored and needed more activity, and for some reason he wasn’t feeling secure and grounded, despite his forever home with a devoted human.
+Jimmy felt bored and needed more activity, and for some reason, he wasn't feeling secure and grounded, despite his forever home with a devoted human.
 Because he was so attached to Shirley, I had a hunch that he was mirroring some of her repressed emotions.

 "Jimmy," I asked, "what can you tell me about Shirley?"

-“Shirley is my best friend.
+"Shirley is my best friend.
 I watch out for her.
 I make sure she gets up in the morning.
 She needs more friends.
-It’s all work-related.
+It's all work-related.
 How about some real fun?
 I provide her with that.
 I like our walks to the park.
 I like to play with other dogs.
 She is happy when I play.
-I’m bored at home.
-When she’s not there, I don’t know what to do with myself.
+I'm bored at home.
+I don't know what to do with myself when she's not there.
 I miss her.
-I cannot protect her if I am not with her.”
+I cannot protect her if I am not with her."